euangeleo/aircraft-seat/data/notes.md

 ### Matsushita SEB
 * Two connectors at rear of box (left/right): coax plus five pins
 * One connector at front of box, connected two two cables that head into the central armrest
-* Interpretation: this looks like it receives an RF signal over coax, plus five other pins, and passes the same signal on to daisy chain to the next seat, while also passing a 24-pin output to this pair of seats.
-If the neighboring box (under right seat) is representative, the input goes into the left connector, and the right connector is the output to the next seat.
+* Interpretation: this looks like it receives an RF signal over coax, plus five other pins, from one connector on rear, and passes the same signal on to daisy chain to the next seat via the other connector on rear, while also passing a 24-pin output (via connector at front, not all conductors are used) to the IFE control panels for this pair of seats.
+If the neighboring box (power box under right seat) is representative, the input goes into the left connector, and the output to next seat is from right connector.
 * I think this handles just the In Flight Entertainment (ie, audio only), not the 120V AC outlets.
 The diameter of the conductors seems too small for the power draw you might have on a power socket.
 Need to check the wiring to make sure.
 * This *might* run the reading lights (I note that there *is* a light control on the IFE panel; does this control these reading lights, or a light placed in the cabin ceiling?), but if so, I suspect it's providing 5V to them, not anything more powerful.
 * There are screen-printed labels between the two PC boards: (see photos)